maxplomer/volt-tutorial/README.md

 ### Comment on Environment Variables

-I recommend adding the text
+I recommend adding the text with the real username and password

     COMPOSEIO_URI="mongodb://db-user:db-password@candidate.52.mongolayer.com:10585/volt-tutorial"